-5. This announcement is made by:

-Mrs V Waples, Clerk and Responsible Financial Officer to Lindsey Parish Council
+5. This announcement is made by: Mrs V Waples, Clerk to the Council

 LOCAL AUTHORITY ACCOUNTS: A SUMMARY OF YOUR RIGHTS

 Please note that this summary applies to all relevant smaller authorities, including local councils, internal drainage boards and 'other' smaller authorities.